 The Guidelines for the Promotion of Digital Services, which are part of the initiative, are divided into three pillars: Storytelling, Marketing, and Communication.

-A significant part of this last chapter is dedicated to the creation of a Communication Plan for the Public Administration, of which the main phases are identified.
+A significant part of this last chapter is dedicated to the creation of a Communication Plan of the Public Administration, of which the main phases are identified.

 First of all, it is necessary to analyze both the service being offered to citizens and of the audience to which it is addressed.
 To achieve this, it may be useful to look at what has been done before by others who have had to communicate the same things, so that they can be inspired and improved where possible.